Sure Dividend

 American Express is one of Berkshire’s longest-held stocks.
 American Express is a credit card company that operates the following business units: US Card Services, International Consumer and Network Services, Global Commercial Services, and Global Merchant Services.
 American Express was founded in 1850.

-American Express reported its fourth quarter earnings results on January 27.
-The company generated revenues of $14.2 billion during the quarter, which was 17% more than during the previous year’s quarter.
-The revenue increase was based on a recovery for American Express’ business compared to the previous year’s quarter, where the pandemic still had a negative impact on card holder spending.
-Revenues were up sequentially, but they missed estimates by $50 million.
+American Express reported its second quarter earnings results on July 19.
+The company generated revenues of $16.3 billion during the quarter, which was 9% more than during the previous year’s quarter.
+The revenue increase was driven by rising consumer spending, partially driven by inflation, while international travel also was a tailwind.
+Revenues were slightly lower than expected by the analyst community.

 Click here to download our most recent Sure Analysis report on American Express (preview of page 1 of 3 shown below):